USEPA/DissolvedGasNla/scripts/NLA_N2O_models.md

 ## 2.2 Target population

-Below. the NLA sampling frame was imported and then filtered to include only the target population or sampling frame for this project.
+Below. the NLA sampling frame was imported and filtered to include all lakes the target population.
+The resulting target population above included a total of 465,897 waterbodies.

 ``` r
 df_pop <- read.csv(file = paste0(localPath,